ocervell/slo-generator-dashboard/README.md

-# SLO Generator Dashboard
+# SLO Generator UI

-SLO Generator Dashboard is a dashboard for viewing, editing and analyzing Service Level Objectives.
+SLO Generator UI is a dashboard for viewing, editing and analyzing Service Level Objectives.
 It works in tandem with the `slo-generator` and requires the `Bigquery` exporter to be setup as it queries all data from BigQuery.

-SLO Generator Dashboard is useful for both SRE teams and application teams to get a feel of where they're at in their SRE journey, SLO adoption and SLO targets.
+SLO Generator UI is useful for both SRE teams and application teams to get a feel of where they're at in their SRE journey, SLO adoption and SLO targets.

+## Requirements
+* python 3.8
+* npm

 ## Backend
-SLO Generator Dashboard backend is written in Flask (Python).
-It is a simple interfacing layer to make queries to BigQuery.
+SLO Generator UI backend is written in Flask (Python).
+It is a simple interfacing API layer to make queries to BigQuery.

 ### Setup
 ```